navisens/NaviDocs/BEER.Android.md

 Here are some other cool things you can try.

 * Remove the call to `useLocalOnly()`, and see what happens.
 You should notice that now (if you have internet connection), your phone will put you on a map and attempt to synchronize your location.
-You'll need to talk around a block before we figure out where exactly you are.
+You'll need to walk around a block before we figure out where exactly you are.
 * You don't feel like walking around to get a location lock?
 No fear!
 Just call `addControls()` method call to your initialization.
 Now you can set your current location instead of waiting for it to lock!
 Click the gear icon and tap where you are.
 There are a LOT of interesting notes on this behavior, and we recommend you check out other tutorials to get a more in-depth feel for how initializing your location works.
 * You're curious how you walk over time?
 Just remove the `hideMarkers()` call, and we'll also display a bunch of cool colored dots that display stats on how we think you've been walking around.
 Tap on any of the dots to get more stats!